EthanMcBloxxer/ethanmcbloxxer.github.io/published/stop-cutting-out-on-discord.md

----
-layout: post
-title: Easily stop cutting out on Discord
+# Easily stop cutting out on Discord
-subtitle: No longer will you stop being heard in the middle of sentences!
+*No longer will you stop being heard in the middle of sentences!*
-thumbnail-img: /assets/img/posts/thumb/discord.png
-tags: [apps]
----
+*Created November 6th, 2020*

 So you've experienced cutting out.
 Either your friends tell you that you are, or you hear your friends cutting out.
 Today, I'll tell you the secret to stop cutting out on Discord.